phiryll/phiryll.github.io/docs/rules-of-thumb.md

 If possible, avoid using semantic fields in your data as unique identifiers, **especially** if they are computed.
 The best unique identifiers are opaque and permanent.
-I have seen multiple projects founder, and sometimes fail, because unique identifiers were constructed by hashing some semantic fields.

-## Decide What Constitutes A First-Class Entity

-I've found it best to separate your model objects into exactly two kinds of things, what I call first-class entities, and everything else.
-My usage of that term differs from the common usage, so I really need to rename the concept.
-A first-class entity:
-* Has identity, and a name by which it can be retrieved or referenced.
+## Cleanly Separate Independent and Dependent Entities

+I'm using "entity" here as a general concept, because words like "object" and "record" are overloaded.

-* Has a generally independent life cycle.
-Its existence is usually not dependent on the existence of some other entity.
+Generally, an entity should have either an independent or a dependent life cycle, whether its existence is dependent on the existence of some other entity.
+This should be clear either from the entity's definition, or from comments if the definition doesn't make this clear.
-* Can be shared, by reference.

-Entities that are not first-class should probably not possess any of these properties.
+An independent entity should have identity, and a key by which it can be retrieved or referenced.
+An independent entity can be shared by using that reference.
+A dependent entity should not have any of these properties.
+It's best to avoid entities which have some aspects and not others, it should be all or nothing.

 For example, an address can have a zip code.
-If that zip code is modeled as a number or text, then the zip code is not first-class.
-If that zip code is a separate entity referenced by the address, then it is first class.
+If the zip code is modeled as a numerical or text field of the address, then the zip code is dependent.
+If the zip code is a separate entity referenced by the address, then it is independent.
 Deleting the address also deletes the zip code in the former case, but not the latter.

 ## Keep All Input Data